1/3 BPS loops and defect CFTs in ABJM theory: The geometry of

 \section{The geometry of $SU(4)/S(U(2)\times U(1)\times U(1))$}

-As explained in Section~\ref{sec:DCM}, the defect conformal manifold is the coset $SU(4)/S(U(2)\times U(1)\times U(1))$ and the integrated 4-point functions of the tilt operators are related to the curvature of this manifold.
-We follow~\cite{Mueller-Hoissen:1987cwl} (see also~\cite{Haupt:2017bnj}) to describe this coset and evaluate the Riemann tensor.
+As explained in Section~\ref{sec:DCM}, the defect conformal manifold is the quotient $SU(4)/S(U(2)\times U(1)\times U(1))$ and the integrated 4-point functions of the tilt operators are related to the curvature of this manifold.
+We follow~\cite{Mueller-Hoissen:1987cwl} (see also~\cite{Haupt:2017bnj}) to describe this quotient and evaluate the Riemann tensor.

 We start by choosing explict generators of $SU(4)$ in terms of the $4\times4$ matrices, $\alpha_{ab}$ with entry 1 at location $ab$.
 The generators of $S(U(2)\times U(1)\times U(1))$ are the three diagonal ones and $\sqrt2\alpha_{12}$ and $\sqrt2\alpha_{21}$.
 Note that this is not a Hermitian basis, but we normalise them such multiplying by the hermitian conjugate and tracing gives 2.
 We denote them collectively as $h_A$ with $A=1,\dots,5$.